screeps/docs/api/source/Creep.md

 ```

 Upgrade your controller to the next level using carried energy.
 Upgrading controllers raises your Global Control Level in parallel.
 Requires <code>WORK</code> and <code>CARRY</code> body parts.
 The target has to be within 3 squares range of the creep.

 A fully upgraded level 8 controller can't be upgraded over 15 energy units per tick regardless of creeps abilities.
 The cumulative effect of all the creeps performing <code>upgradeController</code> in the current tick is taken into account.
 This limit can be increased by using <a href="/minerals.html">ghodium mineral boost</a>.

+Upgrading the controller raises its `ticksToDowngrade` timer by 100.
+The timer must be full in order for controller to be levelled up.

 {% api_method_params %}
 target : <a href="#StructureController">StructureController</a>